Syneation/helperPHP/README.md

 [!NOTE]
 It works like this: pdoSet($allowed, &$values, $source = array());

-# While is not full documantation (it's my first documentation)
+# While is not full documantation